TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Typo3CoreEngine/Database/Index.rst

          .. note:: Only *one* command can be executed at a time for each record!
 The first command in the array will be taken.

-         See table below for :ref:`command keywords and values <tce-command-keywords>`
+         See table below for :ref:`command keywords and values <datahandler-command-keywords>`

  - :Key: